Building a Pathway to

 Middle School Academy

-Offered in partnership with five Boston Public Schools, Middle School Academy is our core school-year program, combining academic enrichment with family engagement, tennis instruction, fitness coaching, and life skills.
+Offered in partnership with four Boston Public Schools, Middle School Academy is our core school-year program, combining academic enrichment with family engagement, tennis instruction, fitness coaching, and life skills.

 For high school students who have completed our Middle School Academy, College Prep provides academic support services emphasizing graduation and preparing for college or other post-secondary endeavors.